risawitama/verbose-potato/README.md

-## Where do you take someone who has been injured in a Peek-a-boo accident?
-To the I.C.U.
+## Did you hear about the two thieves who stole a calendar?
+They each got six months.